Tbrennan6/IcelandicNow/docs/01_welcome/02_how-to-learn-icelandic.md

 Mastering a language, whether it’s Spanish, Icelandic, or even a programming language like C++, is a challenging task.
 It involves learning new vocabulary, understanding unfamiliar grammar, and changing how you view the world.
 Things you thought were universal might be different in another language.
 This is what makes language learning exciting, but also tough.

 At times, you may feel overwhelmed and wonder if you’ll ever understand the content.
 You might even start doubting yourself, thinking you’re not smart enough to learn Icelandic.
 But I assure you, with time and dedication, you can do it.
-Progress may vary based on your experience, age, or commitment, but anyone can learn any language.Expect challenges and moments of frustration, but if you keep going, you will make progress.
+Progress may vary based on your experience, age, or commitment, but anyone can learn any language.
+Expect challenges and moments of frustration, but if you keep going, you will make progress.

 If a baby can do it, so can you!